 - Include error recognition and recovery activities in the instruction

 - Make all learning activities self-contained and independent of sequence

-‘The Principles and Heuristics for Designing Minimalist Instruction’ (Meij & Carroll, 1995) offer a lot of helpful instructions on this topic that go beyond mere copy writing, but show how to onboard users and engage them directly from the start.
+‘The Principles and Heuristics for Designing Minimalist Instruction’ (Meij & Carroll, 1995) has a lot of helpful instructions on this topic that go beyond mere copywriting and shows how to onboard users and engage them directly from the start.

 Where can you find Open Social manuals?

-Alongside the onboarding ‘tour’ and chat support we host our full manual on on lets.getopensocial.org, a SaaS installation of Open Social.
+Alongside the onboarding ‘tour’ and chat support we host our full manual on our resource center lets.getopensocial.com, which is a SaaS installation of Open Social.

 “Online help is more likely to be consulted than paper manuals, but users are equally likely to report that they solve their problem by asking a colleague or experimenting on their own.”
 (Novick, D. G., & Ward, K. 2006)

-The way our online manual is set up, lets.getopensocial.org doesn’t just function as a manual but also as a community for Open Social Site and Community Managers.
-This allows people to talk about any issues they encounter and share information on how to resolve these problems.
-They can either ask for support from someone from our team or from a more experienced Site Manager rather than looking it up themselves.
-We hope that this combination of manual and peer support system will create more interaction and traction then we can deliver with either classical manuals or a traditional support chat.
+Our Resource Center doesn’t just function as a manual but also as a community for Open Social Site and Community Managers.
+This allows people to talk about issues they encounter and share information about solutions They can either ask for support from someone from our team or from a more experienced Site Manager rather than looking it up themselves.
+We hope that this combination of manual and peer support system will create more interaction and traction than we can deliver with either classical manuals or a traditional support chat.

-Have you read the manual?
+Have you read our manual?
 How do you teach your users to use your product?
 We’d love to hear your ideas in the comments!